 Wisely Picking the Perfect New Town

-Moving to a new city or state will always be a difficult transition, no matter what kinds of precautions you take.
-Bundling up all of your worldly possessions into one big van and setting them down on the doorstep of a new home in a strange city will always be at least a little bit of an awkward experience.
+Moving to a new city or state will always be a difficult transition, no matter what kind of precautions you take.
+Bundling up all your possessions into one big van and setting them down on the doorstep of a new home in a strange city will always be at least a little bit of an awkward experience.
 However, picking the right city can be the difference between struggling mightily and simply working through the transition.

 Know What You Want

 No search was ever completed without at least some kind of criteria to narrow down the possibilities.
-That goes for web searches and it goes for finding a new home for you and your family.
+That goes for web searches, and it goes for finding a new home for you and your family.
 What kinds of amenities do you want to have within reasonable driving distance?
-Some things to consider include proximity to major transportation hubs, entertainment options nearby, the quality of a particular school district and access to highways and major roads.
+Some things to consider include proximity to major transportation hubs, entertainment options nearby, the quality of a particular school district, and access to highways and major roads.

-While the list could probably go on forever as to the kinds of amenities people look for in a potential new home, odds are that you already have in mind the best case scenario for your town and committing to getting those thoughts on paper will develop a list of criteria quicker than you might think.
+While the list could probably go on forever as to the kinds of amenities people look for in a potential new home, odds are that you already have in mind the best-case scenario for your town, and committing to getting those thoughts on paper will develop a list of criteria quicker than you might think.